Bio

 I have been identifying and implementing outreach and community projects for over 20 years, engaging in private consulting, design and project implementation for small to medium farms, developing and running workshops and have been an instrumental speaker at events and smaller gardening clubs and gatherings.

-I have a deeply spiritual connection to Mother Earth.
+I have a deep spiritual connection to Mother Earth.
 I know that I can make a difference to the world and to the lives of people around me, wherever my feet may touch the ground.
 I am creative at heart and in the way that I approach life.
 “A mover and shaker!” as my close friends would say.
 I absolutely love engrossing myself in the different cultures that I find myself in, either through my work or play.
 I consider myself an activist at heart and will stand strong for what is true and just.

-ONE: Barack Obama is my favourite and
+ONE: Barack Obama is my favourite and I’m super excited about Zohran Kwame Mamdani.

 TWO: I am not a Christian.
 I believe in God, but I am not a Christian.
-It’s important for me to say this, as my work is greatly influenced by my life experience and the lens through which I see myself and the world around me…..and that lens is LOVE.
+It’s important for me to say this, as my work is greatly influenced by my life’s experience and the lens through which I see myself and the world around me…..and that lens is and will always be LOVE.
+My life’s purpose is to grow in unconditional love.

 My religion is very simple.
 My religion is kindness.